diningPhilosopher64/MATLAB-extension-for-vscode/README.md

 ### Advanced Features (requires MATLAB installed on your system)
 If you have MATLAB R2021a or later installed on your system, you have access to an additional set of advanced code-editing features.
 These features include:
-* Automatic code completions
+* Automatic code completion
-* Document formatting
+* Source code formatting (document formatting)
 * Code navigation
 * Code analysis, such as continuous code checking and automatic fixes